G1ANT-Robot/G1ANT.Manual/appendices/common-arguments.md

 ## timeout

-The `timeout` argument lets choose the amount of time (in milliseconds) for the robot to wait for a command to be executed before throwing an error about time expiration.
+The `timeout` argument allows to choose the amount of time (in milliseconds) for the robot to wait for a command to be executed before throwing an error about time expiration.

 #### Example